Yelp/elastalert/docs/source/elastalert.rst

 ``email_reply_to``: This sets the Reply-To header in emails.
 The default is the recipient address.

-``aws_region``: This makes ElastAlert 2 to sign HTTP requests when using Amazon Elasticsearch Service.
+``aws_region``: This makes ElastAlert 2 to sign HTTP requests when using Amazon OpenSearch Service.
 It'll use instance role keys to sign the requests.
 The environment variable ``AWS_DEFAULT_REGION`` will override this field.

-``profile``: AWS profile to use when signing requests to Amazon Elasticsearch Service, if you don't want to use the instance role keys.
+``profile``: AWS profile to use when signing requests to Amazon OpenSearch Service, if you don't want to use the instance role keys.
 The environment variable ``AWS_DEFAULT_PROFILE`` will override this field.

 ``replace_dots_in_field_names``: If ``True``, ElastAlert 2 replaces any dots in field names with an underscore before writing documents to Elasticsearch.